lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

         delegete?.dataUpdated()
     }

     enum GatewayType { // FIXME: Nested types accessible from the outside of the type should go first. case demo
         case stage
-    } // FIXME: No both opening and closing braces.
+    } // FIXME: No whitespaces after the opening and befre the closing brace.

 }
 ```

-File length doesn't have a specific line number limitation since basically, code shall respect contemporary software development principles (mainly, S.O.L.I.D., and also complemented by their small siblings – D.R.Y., K.I.S.S., and Y.A.G.N.I.).
+File length doesn't have a specific line number limitation, since basically, code shall respect contemporary software development principles (mainly, S.O.L.I.D., and also complemented by their small siblings – D.R.Y., K.I.S.S., and Y.A.G.N.I.).
 Following the principles won't let an engineer create an unacceptably long file.
 However, if an engineer isn't experienced and doesn't have an experienced reviewer, the number of 200 lines (including all formatting and comments) could be used for guidance.
+Though, this doesn't mean that well organized files of the length of 201 or even 300 lines are necessarily evil – an engineer shall be guided by their common sense.

 [Return to Table of Contents](#table-of-contents)